yourhead/StacksAPI/_templates/jsPath.md

 ### Description

-This is replaced with the path to the Javscript file for the current page.
+This is replaced with the path to the Javascript file for the current page.